 - Given information to the pension scheme about the eligible jobholder

-Once an employee has enrolled onto a pension scheme, the employer must still continue to:
+Once an employee has enrolled onto a pension scheme, the employer must continue to:

 - Pay necessary contributions